falkr/iik-edu/pages/external-TTM4502.md

 On the presentation day, there are as many parallel tracks in different rooms as there are external evaluators.
 Unless otherwise indicated, the programme starts at 09:15 and finishes at the lastest at 15:00.

-Each presentation lasts for 20 min.; 15 min. for the presentation of the project and 5 min. for questions/comments/feedback from the audience.
-The presentation, questions/comments/feedback and answers *must* be in English.
+Each presentation lasts for 20 min.; 15 min. for the presentation of the project and 5 min. for questions and comments from the audience.
+The presentation, questions, comments and answers *must* be in English.

 To ensure and stimulate participation, each student/group shall at least ask one question to at least one other students/groups according to a prepared schedule distributed with the detailed programme for the day.
 Of course, they may all also ask questions/give feedback to other students/groups as well.